José Pablo Iriarte: Selected works

-Iriarte's short story "Yuca and Dominoe," originally published by Strange Horizons in 2013, has also been translated into Spanish and published in the anthology Órbita Juracán: Cuentos de Ciencia Ficción in 2016 as "Yuca y Dominos."
+Iriarte's short story "Yuca and Dominoe", originally published by Strange Horizons in 2013, has also been translated into Spanish and published in the anthology Órbita Juracán: Cuentos de Ciencia Ficción in 2016 as "Yuca y Dominos."

 Iriarte's 2016 short story "The Vampire's Stepdaughter" was published in the September/August issue of Fantastic Stories of the Imagination.
 It was on Tangent Online's Recommended Reading List in 2016 and received a starred review, as well as the 2017 short story "O Stone, Be Not So" in 2017.

-Several of their short stories were placed on the SFWA Nebula Recommended Reading List.

 Some of Iriarte's work is published under the name José Iriarte.